 him a treat.
 Repeat – over and over and over.
 If he pulls ahead, back up as well.
 As time goes on, don’t reward him if it was his idea to pull, only if you suddenly walked back without him pulling ahead.
 This is not a collar correction, just a cue, so don’t jerk it to make it hurt – the goal is to make it gentler and gentler, until a slight tug from you puts your dog back in place.
 As time goes on, you will stop walking backwards, just reward your dog at your side and keep moving forward.
 This is similar to Silky Leash, but you can do it on your regular walk.

 - Feeding Tree.
 Dogs have a natural resistance to pressure, called the Opposition Reflex.
 This helps them get out of brambles that catch at their fur, but makes it hard for us to teach them to go into the direction of a pulling leash, not away from it.
 Leash pressure can be from a dog stopping or from a dog pulling ahead, or from you changing directions.
 Do not allow the dog to go where it wants to on a tight leash.
-You can just stop, be a tree, and wait (or back up or keep walking forward, or whatever).
+You can just stop, be a tree, and wait (or back up or keep walking forward, letting line out as you go).
 When the leash pressure eventually eases up – you should feel this in your hand, though you can see it by the way the leash begins to sag – click and give the dog a treat at your side.
 You can do this inside the house, and I think that’s the best place to start.
 It’s best to combine the Feeding Tree with rewarding for the Sweet Spot, else the dog is forced to pull on the leash to get more cookies.

 - Speed as a Treat.
 I think I made this one up; somebody correct me if I’m wrong.
 A popular technique is to “be a tree” if the dog gets to the end of the leash.
 You can extend that technique into what I call Speed Training by walking fastest when the dog is next to you in heel position (speed = 1) and slower as s/he gets farther away (speed =.75, .25, etc.).
 Slightly before they arrive at the end of the leash, you have the option of slapping your thigh or saying something like “easy” and if s/he reaches the end, either stop (speed = 0) or do the Cha-Cha (speed = -1).
 At first, the maximum speed might be running – whatever pace your dog wants.
 As the weeks go by, it’s gradually slower and slower to match our boring human pace.
 By inserting the word “Run!” or “Quickly!” just before you speed up, you can also teach your dog to walk fast on cue – great for intersections.